• STAR-Click Nascent Transcript Capture and Library Preparation Kit

 10.1 Vortex or invert the beads thoroughly to ensure mixing.

-10.2 Add 20 μL (0.20 ×) of the first round of sorting magnetic beads to the above 100 μL ligation system, vortex or pipette 10 times to mix, and incubate at room temperature for 10 min.
+10.2 Add 20 μL of the first-round sorting magnetic beads (0.20 ×) to the 100 μL ligation system above.
+Vortex or pipette 10 times to mix thoroughly.
+Incubate at room temperature for 10 minutes.

-10.3 Centrifuge the PCR tube briefly and place it on a magnetic rack.
-After the solution is clear (about 5 min), carefully transfer the supernatant to a clean centrifuge tube.
+10.3 Briefly centrifuge the PCR tube and place it on a magnetic rack.
+After the solution has clarified (approximately 5 minutes), carefully transfer the supernatant to a clean centrifuge tube.

-10.5 Vortex or pipette up and down 10 times to mix, and let stand at room temperature for 10 min.
+10.5 Vortex or pipette up and down 10 times to mix thoroughly, and let it stand at room temperature for 10 minutes.

-10.6 Centrifuge the PCR tube briefly and place it on a magnetic rack.
-After the solution is clear (about 3 min), carefully remove the supernatant.
+10.6 Briefly centrifuge the PCR tube and place it on a magnetic rack.
+After the solution has clarified (approximately 3 minutes), carefully remove the supernatant.

-10.7 Keep the PCR tube in the magnetic rack, add 200 μL of freshly prepared 80% ethanol to rinse the magnetic beads, incubate at room temperature for 30 sec, and carefully remove the supernatant.
+10.7 Keeping the PCR tube in the magnetic rack, add 200 μL of freshly prepared 80% ethanol to rinse the magnetic beads.
+Incubate at room temperature for 30 seconds and carefully remove the supernatant.

 10.8 Repeat step 7.

-10.9 Keep the PCR tube in the magnetic rack at all times, open the lid and dry the magnetic beads until cracks just appear (about 3 minutes).
+10.9 Keep the PCR tube in the magnetic rack at all times, open the lid and dry the magnetic beads until they just begin to crack (approximately 3 minutes).

-10.10 Take the PCR tube out of the magnetic stand and add 21 μL ddH 2 O, vortex or use a pipette to mix thoroughly, and let it stand at room temperature for 5 min.
+10.10 Remove the PCR tube from the magnetic stand and add 21 μL ddH 2 Vortex or pipette gently to mix thoroughly, and let it stand at room temperature for 5 min.

-10.11 Centrifuge the PCR tube briefly and place it on a magnetic stand to separate the beads and liquid.
-After the solution is clear (about 3 min), carefully transfer 20 μL of the supernatant to a clean tube.
+10.11 Briefly centrifuge the PCR tube and place it on a magnetic stand to separate the beads and liquid.
+After the solution has clarified (approximately 3 minutes), carefully transfer 20 μL of the supernatant to a clean tube.

 11 Library Amplification

-11.1 Thaw the reagents in the table below, mix thoroughly by inversion, and place on ice for later use.
+11.1 Thaw the reagents in the table below, mix thoroughly by inversion, and place on ice until ready for use.

-11.2 Prepare the reaction system shown in the following table in a sterile PCR tube.
+11.2 Prepare the reaction system shown in the table below in a sterile PCR tube.

-11.3 Use a pipette to gently pipette or shake to mix, and briefly centrifuge to collect the reaction solution at the bottom of the tube.
+11.3 Use a pipette to gently pipette or oscillate to mix, and briefly centrifuge to collect the reaction solution at the bottom of the tube.

-11.4 Place the PCR tube in the PCR instrument, set the indicated reaction program, and perform PCR amplification.
+11.4 Place the PCR tube in the PCR instrument, set the reaction program as shown below, and perform PCR amplification.

 12. Clean Up Post Amplification

-12.1 Preparation: Take StarPure DNA Size Selection Kit-V2 out of the refrigerator and equilibrate it at room temperature for at least 30 min.
-Meanwhile, prepare 80% ethanol.
+12.1 Preparation: Take the StarPure DNA Size Selection Kit-V2 out of the refrigerator and equilibrate it at room temperature for at least 30 minutes.
+At the same time, prepare 80% ethanol.

 12.2 Vortex or invert the beads thoroughly to ensure thorough mixing.

 12.4 Briefly centrifuge the EP tube and place it on a magnetic stand to separate the magnetic beads and liquid.
-After the solution becomes clear (about 5 min), carefully remove the supernatant.
+After the solution becomes clear (approximately 5 minutes), carefully remove the supernatant.

-12.5 Keep the EP tube in the magnetic rack, add 200 μL of freshly prepared 80% ethanol to rinse the magnetic beads, incubate at room temperature for 30 seconds, and carefully remove the supernatant.
+12.5 Keep the EP tube in the magnetic rack and add 200 μL of freshly prepared 80% ethanol to rinse the magnetic beads.
+Incubate at room temperature for 30 seconds and carefully remove the supernatant.

 12.6 Repeat step 5 for a total of two rinses.